 The rock layers in the Grand Canyon Supergroup have been tilted, whereas the other rocks above this set are horizontal.
 This is known as an angular unconformity.
 The top of these sediment layers was then completely eroded, forming the GU.
 These layers are sedimentary, and primarily sandstone which is softer and weaker than the igneous rocks underneath.
 The Great Unconformity represents about 1.2 billion years of missing rock record, either due to erosion or non-deposition.
 How could this happen?

-An unconformity is a contact between two rock units in which the upper unit is usually much younger than the lower unit whereas regular unconformities exist between sedimentary rocks or metamorphic rock groups and are generally parallel to each other.
-In this case, the GU sedimentary rock lies above and was deposited on the pre-existing and eroded metamorphic and igneous rocks.
+An unconformity is a contact between two rock units in which the upper unit is usually much younger than the lower unit whereas regular unconformities exist between sedimentary rocks or metamorphic rock groups and are generally parallel to each other and closer in predicted age.
+In the case of the GU, sedimentary rock lies above and was deposited on the pre-existing and eroded metamorphic and igneous rocks after about 1.2 billion years passed.

-Generally, the accepted viewpoint for geologists is that during the early Cambrian Period, shallow seas repeatedly advanced and retreated across the various raised continents, gradually eroding softer surface rocks to uncover fresh harder igneous rock from within the crust.
+Generally, the accepted viewpoint for geologists is that during the early Cambrian Period, shallow seas repeatedly advanced and retreated across the various raised continents, gradually eroding softer surface rocks to uncover rising fresh harder igneous rock from within the crust.
 Exposed to the surface environment for the first time, the initial crustal rocks reacted with air and water in a chemical weathering process that released ions such as calcium, iron, potassium, and silica into the oceans, changing the seawater chemistry.
 The basement rocks were later covered with sedimentary deposits from those Cambrian seas, creating the boundary now recognized as the Great Unconformity.
 Evidence of changes in the seawater chemistry is captured in the rock record by high rates of carbonate mineral formation early in the Cambrian, as well as the occurrence of extensive beds of glauconite and potassium-, silica-, and iron-rich minerals that are much rarer today.

 The influx of ions into the oceans also likely posed a challenge to the organisms living there.
 Any living organism has to keep a balance of these ions to function properly.
 If organisms have too much of one ion then they have to get rid of it, and one way to get rid of it is to make a mineral.
 The fossil record shows that the three major biominerals — calcium phosphate, now found in bones and teeth; calcium carbonate, in invertebrate shells; and silicon dioxide, in radiolarians — appeared more or less simultaneously around this time and in a diverse array of distantly related organisms.

 The time lag between the first appearance of animals and their subsequent acquisition of biominerals in the Cambrian is notable.
 Shanan Peters, a geoscience professor at the University of Wisconsin-Madison, says, “It’s likely biomineralization didn’t evolve for something, but evolved in response to something — in this case, changing seawater chemistry during the formation of the Great Unconformity.
-Then once that happened, evolution took it in another direction.”
+Then once that happened, evolution went into in another direction.”
 Today those biominerals play essential roles as varied as protection (shells and spines), stability (bones), and predation (teeth and claws).
 Together, the results suggest that the formation of the Great Unconformity dated at almost the same time may have triggered the well-known Cambrian explosion of life.
 But why was the deposition of rock stopped for about 900 million years above the GU?